-Our company discovers and develops medicines that help people with serious diseases.
-Before obtaining regulatory approval, we conduct clinical studies with patients and, if necessary, also with healthy volunteers to investigate the safety and efficacy of these products.
-Before they begin, extensive preclinical testing must be performed to demonstrate that the drug poses no unacceptable risks.
-This typically includes procedures such as animal studies.
+Before obtaining regulatory approval for our medicines, we conduct clinical studies with patients and, if necessary, also with healthy volunteers to investigate the safety and effectiveness of our products.
+We also perform extensive preclinical research, including animal testing, to demonstrate that our treatments pose no unacceptable risks to humans.

 Our approach to safe and transparent clinical studies

-We conduct high-caliber clinical research that always complies with applicable laws and regulations.
+Our aim is to conduct high-caliber clinical research that always is in compliance with applicable laws and regulations.
 As a responsible company, we set Group wide requirements to ensure that the highest ethical and scientific standards worldwide are met when conducting clinical trials.

 Protecting the safety, well-being, dignity and rights of the patients and healthy volunteers participating in our clinical studies is of utmost importance to us.
-We do not intentionally expose study subjects to undue risk or irreversible harm.
-Personal data privacy is also very important to us, and we maintain a strong focus on data protection and confidentiality, in compliance with statutory regulations.
+We do not intentionally expose study participants to undue risk or irreversible harm.
+Personal data privacy is also very important to us, and we maintain a strong focus on data protection and confidentiality in compliance with statutory regulations.

 Clinical studies in low- and middle-income countries